A field-biased quantum master equation and its Markovian limit: Abstract

 \section{Abstract}

-We present a first-principles derivation of a non-equilibrium quantum master equation for a continuously driven open quantum system interacting with a structured electromagnetic environment.
-Starting from a driven Caldeira-Leggett model in which an external classical field couples simultaneously to the system and reservoir degrees of freedom, we proceed without assuming that the standard equilibrium fluctuation-dissipation theorem holds.
-The bath statistics acquire explicit dependence on the two-time autocorrelation function of the applied field, leading to drive-biased noise correlations and intrinsically non-Markovian dynamics.
-By eliminating the reservoir exactly at the operator level, we obtain a driven quantum generalized Langevin equation whose noise and dissipation kernels depend on two independent times.
-Exploiting the Gaussian nature of the driven bath, we derive a modified Hu-Paz-Zhang master equation in which the diffusion coefficients and coherent forces inherit explicit memory of the external field.
-We demonstrate that the physically observable oscillation frequency remains encoded in the homogeneous Green function of the Langevin equation, while the drive-induced corrections manifest exclusively through modified diffusion and drift terms.
-Our results provide a unified microscopic framework for understanding field-biased fluctuation relations with direct relevance to cavity and circuit quantum electrodynamics experiments operating far from equilibrium.
+We present a non-equilibrium quantum master equation for a driven open quantum system in the presence of a continuously applied electromagnetic field.
+Starting from a driven Caldeira-Leggett (CL) model in which the external electromagnetic field couples simultaneously to the subsystem and reservoir degrees of freedom, the canonical fluctuation-dissipation theorem (FDT) relations that encode the coefficients of the master equation can no longer be expected to hold.
+The bath statistics acquire an explicit dependence on the two-time autocorrelation function of the applied field, leading to drive-biased noise correlations and the potential for non-Markovian dynamics.
+By eliminating the reservoir degrees of freedom at the operator level, we obtain a modified Hu-Paz-Zhang (HPZ) master equation, in which the diffusion coefficients and coherent forces inherit an explicit memory dependence on the external field.
+We demonstrate that the physically observable resonant frequency remains encoded in the homogeneous Green's function of the Generalized Langevin equation (GLE), while the drive-induced corrections manifest exclusively through modified diffusion and drift terms, should the drive be treated classically.
+The resultant field-modified HPZ master provides a unified microscopic framework for understanding field-biased open quantum systems with direct pertinence to a wide variety of experiments in quantum optics and microscopic quantum circuits.